Process and Power Engineering

 May 25 — Last day to withdraw from practicum with full refund

-May 29 — Lloydminster Campus Convocation
+May 29 — Lloydminster Campus convocation

-Jul 1 — Canada Day, college closed
+July 1 — Canada Day, college closed

-Aug 21 — Last day practicum year 2
+Aug 21 — Last day year 2 practicum

 You require a variety of books, personal protective equipment (PPE) and supplies for your program.
 If you are in year 2, you may already have some of the items.